dpscience/DLTPulseGenerator/README.md

 ## DLTPulseGenerator v1.3

-This <b>[release v1.3](https://github.com/dpscience/DLTPulseGenerator/releases/tag/1.3)</b> provides the simulation of additional hardware influences mainly originating from the parts of the A/D converter such as baseline-offset jitter, random noise, fixed pattern and random aperture jitters on the time axis and the digitization depth [bit].
+This <b>[release v1.3](https://github.com/dpscience/DLTPulseGenerator/releases/tag/1.3)</b> refers to the <b>update paper (v1.3) [(Petschke and Staab (2018))](https://doi.org/10.1016/j.softx.2019.02.003)</b> and provides the simulation of additional hardware influences mainly originating from the parts of the A/D converter such as baseline-offset jitter, random noise, fixed pattern and random aperture jitters on the time axis and the digitization depth [bit].

 ## Applications using DLTPulseGenerator library